-Gate of Jibraeel (Bab Jibraeel), the Bab ul-Nisa is also partially visible to the right.
-The architectural design of Bab Jibraeel retains original style of reconstruction by sultan 'Abdul Majeed.
+Over the centuries the gate has been reconstructed several times by the Muslim rulers.
+Before the Saudi era it was last renovated as part of the larger reconstruction program of the entire mosque.
+The current architectural design of Bab Jibraeel retains previous style of construction by sultan 'Abdul Majeed.
 It is one of the major and historic gates of Masjid an-Nabawi.

 The facade bears two inscriptions one is linear (top) and one is circular (lintel).
 The top inscription reads; Surah at-Tehrim verse 5; ...indeed Allah is his protector, and Gabriel and the righteous of the believers and the angels, moreover, are [his] assistants.
 The second inscription (circular) is first verse of Surah Fatiha; [All] praise is [due] to Allah, Lord of the worlds.

 Bab Jibreel (far right) from with in the mosque with with modern Suffah platform in the foreground.
 This is not the original location of al-Suffah, which has moved significantly towards east during several reconstructions and expansions of the prophet's mosque.
 Bab un-Nisa (gate of the women) is also visible partially in the far background (center).

 Bab Jibreel (right) with maqam ul-Janyez (left).
 It is located closest to the Bab e Fatimah (the sole entrance to the Maqsoorah; left).
 It is a single arched gate, dating back to the first Saudi expansion, and the facade of the gate is flanked with two pillars.
 The door panels are also originals from first Saudi expansion by Saud bin Abdulaziz.